Rare-Technology/FMA_Dashboard/README.md

     Use command `rsconnect::deployApp()` in the RStudio console -> Use this only if the rsconnect folder is present in the repository (This throws an error at times)

         In case the `rsconnect` folder is not present in the repository use command golem::add_shinyappsio_file()

+7. Post deployment the app either launches automatically or can be visited using the relevant link in shinyapps.io

 #### Potential Errors during deployment